kmotoko/server-guideline/services/openvpn.md

 verb 3
 ```

+**Important:** `push "route PRIVATE_NET_SUBNET 255.255.255.0"` is important to access the private net resources from the VPN client.
+It dictates the client that a private subnet exists on the remote network.

+**Important:** It is generally recommended to use OpenVPN over UDP, because TCP over TCP is a bad idea, see: http://sites.inka.de/bigred/devel/tcp-tcp.html.
 ### Client config file
 OpenVPN’s client-side configuration file is client.ovpn.
 When you import an OpenVPN profile, the location of the directory where the credentials are stored doesn’t matter, but this .ovpn file needs to be in the same directory as the client certificate and all other credentials.
 OpenVPN does not refer to any of these files after importing and they do not need to remain on the client system.
 Create `client.ovpn` file: